 Agricultural lands can be protected in a number of ways.
-The NH Farm Viability Task Force suggests that Current Use (RSA 79-A) taxation-see page 5-36-is the single most important public policy benefit for farmers.9

-The federal Agricultural Conservation Easement (ACEP) Program was enacted under the 2014 Farm Bill and takes the place of the Farm and Ranch Lands Protection Program (FRPP).
+The NH Farm Viability Task Force suggests that current use taxation is the single most important public policy benefit for farmers.
+9 The federal Agricultural Conservation Easement (ACEP) Program was enacted under the 2014 Farm Bill and takes the place of the Farm and Ranch Lands Protection Program (FRPP).
 This program is administered by the Natural Resources Conservation Service (NRCS) and provides financial and technical assistance for land protection.

 There are two components of the ACEP: the Agricultural Easements component; and the Wetland Reserve Easement component.
 Program benefits include protecting the long-term viability of the nation's food supply by preventing conversion of productive agricultural lands, protecting environmental quality and providing habitat for wildlife, fish, and improving water quality.
-The program assists state and local governments and NGOs in protecting eligible cropland, grassland, pastureland, nonindustrial private forestland, and wetlands in the state.10 The state of NH also has a legacy of contributing to the permanent protection of land through the state's Land and Community Heritage Investment Program (LCHIP) offers grants to assist nongovernmental organizations (NGOs) in land protection.
-For the next two years, beginning in 2015, all of the proceeds from the NH deed recording fee will be dedicated to the LCHIP.
-This is estimated to be about \$8.5 million toward land conservation.
-Significant portions of these funds had been diverted into other programs in previous years.
+The program assists state and local governments and NGOs in protecting eligible cropland, grassland, pastureland, nonindustrial private forestland, and wetlands in the state.10